 **NOTE: Guests hiking into or out of the canyon should have all of their personal gear packed into a hiking backpack.
 Guests not hiking into or out of the canyon should have their personal gear in a soft-sided duffel bag.

-Organizing your bag: The night before the trip, you may want to organize your bag and place items that you’ll need during the day at the top; such as sunscreen in a Ziploc, sarong, camera and case, hat, lightweight long-sleeve UPF shirt, rain gear, chapstick, medications, river guidebook, etc. That way it will be easy to organize your belongings into the provided dy bags at orientation.
-Your duffel bag will go in our provided “checked luggage” dry bag that you won’t be able to access again until we get to camp.
-You’ll always have access to the things you place in your day dry bag.
+Before heading to the river, organize your personal belongings so the items that you’ll need during the day are at the top; such as sunscreen, sarong, camera, and case, hat, lightweight long-sleeve UPF shirt, rain gear, chapstick, medications, river guidebook, etc. That way, it will be easy to transfer your things into the provided day bags at orientation.
+Your pack will go in our provided “checked luggage” dry bag that you won’t be able to access again until we get to camp.
+You’ll always have access to the things you place in your “carry-on” dry bag.
 Plan accordingly.
-Often, guests clip their water bottle to straps on the raft with a carabiner.
-A cheap, lightweight, drawstring backpack is great to store inside of the provided day dry bag and use for daily side hikes so you can have your hands free.
+Often, guests clip their water bottles to straps on the raft with a carabiner.
+A lightweight, drawstring backpack is great to store inside the provided day dry bag and use for daily side hikes.

 Ladies often wear a two-piece swimsuit or synthetic underwear and bra.
 Next, cover up with a lightweight long-sleeve shirt and quick-dry shorts or pants.
 Guys are river-ready in swim trunks and a quick-dry top.
 For more tips on what to wear, check out our blog.
 Have a fleece or other warm layer handy so that you can stay comfortable throughout your morning travels.
 Rain gear can be left in your bag; no need to put it on quite yet.
 Check out our tips on how to stay warm in cooler weather.
 On warmer trips, try these tips to keep cool.

 Partial Canyon Trips with a Hike In or Out: